Approval Date: 2010-05-13

 To state the University's commitment to uphold the right of access to information in its custody or control in accordance with the Access to Information and Protection of Privacy Act (ATIPP Act), other applicable legislation and university policy.

 All organizational units of Memorial University.
 All information and records in the custody and/or under the control of the University.
 The policy is based on the requirements of the Access to Information and Protection of Privacy Act to which Memorial University is subject.

-ATIPP Act - The Access to Information and Protection of Privacy Act is a statute of Newfoundland and Labrador which applies to provincial public bodies.
+ATIPP Act - The Access to Information and Protection of Privacy Act, 2015, SNL 2015, C A-1.2 is a statute of Newfoundland and Labrador which applies to provincial public bodies.
 Memorial University is a public body under the ATIPP Act.

 Custody and Control - Determining whether or not a record is in the custody and/or control of Memorial University for the purposes of ATIPP Act will include considerations of the following criteria.
 All criteria will not necessarily apply and not any one criterion will be determinative.

 - Was the record created by an officer or employee of the University?

 - What use did the creator intend to make of the record?

 - Does the University have possession of the record, either because it has been voluntarily provided by the creator or pursuant to a mandatory statutory or employment requirement?